Apply between 1 December 2017 and 17 January 2018

-The eligibility criteria in the Master's degree programme in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria which specify and add information to the general criteria.
+The eligibility criteria in the Master's degree program in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria and program-specific eligibility criteria which specify and add information to the general criteria.
 Applicants must meet both in order to be considered eligible.

-- has completed a university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject, AND
+- a completed university-level Bachelor's degree or equivalent in the field of the desired Master program or in a closely related subject, AND

-- has fluency in English sufficiently advanced for academic studies.
+- fluency in English sufficiently advanced for academic studies.

-Eligible to apply to the Master's degree programme in Internet and Game Studies is an applicant who has a completed suitable university level Bachelor's degree or equivalent in Information Studies and Interactive Media, New Media, Game Studies, Communication, Cultural or Art Studies, Interaction Design, Psychology, Sociology, or other relevant field for studies in interactive media.
-Please note that a pure programming degree (e.g. one in Engineering or Computer Science) does not alone qualify applicants for this programme, but if such studies are combined into studies and special competencies that relate to the content and use of Interactive Media, e.g. Game Studies, Information Studies, Interactive Media or Hypermedia, also applicants with a programming background can apply.
+Eligible to apply to the Master's degree program in Internet and Game Studies is an applicant who has a completed suitable university-level Bachelor's degree or equivalent in Information Studies and Interactive Media, New Media, Game Studies, Communication, Cultural or Art Studies, Interaction Design, Psychology, Sociology, or other relevant field for studies in interactive media.
+Please note that a pure programming degree (e.g. one in Engineering or Computer Science) does not alone qualify applicants for this program, but if such studies are combined with studies and special competencies that relate to the content and use of Interactive Media, e.g. Game Studies, Information Studies, Interactive Media or Hypermedia, also applicants with a programming or game development focused background can apply.

 Applicants with an unfinished Bachelor's degree

-The Bachelor's degree or equivalent must be completed well before the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an attested copy of the degree certificate to the School office by 29 July 2016.
-A successful applicant will, in this case, first receive a notification on conditional acceptance and later an official letter of acceptance once the attested copy of the degree certificate has reached the School office.
+The Bachelor's degree or equivalent must be completed well before the program begins.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the program on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2018.
+A successful applicant will, in this case, first receive a notification on conditional acceptance and later a letter of acceptance once the officially attested copy of the degree certificate has reached the University.

 This school offers programs in: